Overview

 Design-Build Construction is most useful when the building type and the operating model are both reflected in the sequence.
 The field plan should match how the finished property needs to function, not just how quickly a trade package can be installed.

-yard-driven and multi-phase growth projects
+yard-driven and multi-phase growth projects that need a fast path from concept to building permit

 Process